drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Physico-Chemical Properties of Benzocaine

-Some physico-chemical properties of benzocaine are listed below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/physico-chemical-properties-benzocaine-b9879b0d'><i class='fa fa-play' aria-hidden='true'></i></button>Some physico-chemical properties of benzocaine are listed below.
 The molecular weight, logP, the number of H-bond donors and H-bond acceptors can be compared to Lipinski's rule of five: all the values are within the framework of this rule.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/benzocaine_p.png){: loading=lazy }
 ### Aspirin

-Aspirin is a very popular analgesic agent with a relatively simple structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/aspirin-d73f3453'><i class='fa fa-play' aria-hidden='true'></i></button>Aspirin is a very popular analgesic agent with a relatively simple structure.
 An outline of the story associated with the discovery of aspirin can be found in a special chapter in this course.
 This drug can be synthesized as described in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/aspirin.png){: loading=lazy }
 #### Aspirin Synthesis

-Salicylic acid can be the starting material for aspirin since it is a readily available compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/aspirin-synthesis-8d8e08d6'><i class='fa fa-play' aria-hidden='true'></i></button>Salicylic acid can be the starting material for aspirin since it is a readily available compound.
 A simple esterification step leads to the desired drug.
 *[nce]: New Chemical Entity: a compound not previously described.